sudhipm-auto/deck-RestAutomation/README.md

-# deck-RestAutomation is a repo to test the API: http://deckofcardsapi.com with automated scripts using TestNG and RestAssured
+# deck-RestAutomation is a repo to test the API: http://deckofcardsapi.com using TestNG and RestAssured

 Structure:
 ---------